SebuPlayz/Echo-Music-Bot-Dashboard/README.md

 https://yourdomain.com/auth/callback
 ```

-⚠️ **The Redirect URI inside the Developer Portal and the `.env` file must be exactly the same.**
+The Redirect URI inside the Developer Portal and your `.env` file **must match exactly**.

 Otherwise Dashboard Login will not work.

 ---

-# 📁 Files To Edit
+# 📁 Files You Must Edit

-Before running the bot, edit:
+Before running the bot edit:

 ```
 .env